orb-lang/espalier/doc/md/peg/node.md

 Since any change under a Node means it needs to be backed by the Palimpsest, we assign it to all parents on the way back down\.

+There being no need for a Palimpsest without intending mutation, we take the opportunity to bump `.v` up to `1` if we have to\.

+Note that, as we do sometimes, we're assuming any table\-valued `.str` will be, not only a Palimpsest, but *the* Palimpsest\.

+This is important because when we remove a Node, if it has a Palimpsest, we need to reduce that to a string for all children which are also backed by a Palimpsest\.

+As long as we preserve the invariant that no child will have any Palimpsest unless the parent does, we can do this with a minimally\-spanning, breadth\-first, recursive walk of the children\.

 ```lua
 local function thePalimpsest(node)
    if type(node.str) == 'table' then